CloudDelphi/LibreStaff/README.md

 How to Compile
 --------------
 1) Download & install Lazarus. ¡Version <strong>1.6</strong> or above!
 Get it here: <a href="http://www.lazarus-ide.org">Lazarus Home</a>.<br />
 2) Install manually the <a href="http://wiki.freepascal.org/RichMemo">RichMemo</a> component into Lazarus. (it's in the "richmemo" folder).
-Also the  	"dcpcrypt-2.0.4.1" package<br />
+Also with the  	"dcpcrypt-2.0.4.1" package.<br />
 3) Install the "LazReport" component into Lazarus included with the source code. (it's in the "lazreport" folder).
 The first time you compile, automatically Lazarus request this installation.<br />
 4) Install the "uniqueinstance" component included.<br />
 5) Delete data.db file if exists.<br />